joycewho1/betelnutessay/README.md

 In the Malay story of [Raja Donan](https://www.biodiversitylibrary.org/page/41735395), betel chewing is integral to betrothal procedures as a sign of devotion.[^21] Indeed, alongside the nut itself which is presented to guests during special occasions, the betel container *kotak sirih*, which holds the betel quid ingredients in different compartments, was often gifted in proposal or wedding ceremonies.[^22] Overall, both the betel quid as well as the betel leaf itself came with high symbolic social value and were regarded as tokens of friendliness, agreement, invitation, and even as a formal apology in Malay communities.[^23]
 <param ve-image
        url="media/raja donan.jpg"
+       title="Excerpt from the Raja Donan"
-       title="Raja Donan excerpt from the Biodiversity Heritage Library" label="Not in copyright, from the Biodiversity Heritage Library https://www.biodiversitylibrary.org/page/41735149" fit="contain">
+       attribution="Not in copyright, from the Biodiversity Heritage Library https://www.biodiversitylibrary.org/page/41735149" fit="contain">

 Betel chewing is similarly significant in Indian cultural and literary traditions.
 While *pan* originally referred to the betel leaf, it evolved to denote both the areca nut and betel leaf.[^24] The <span eid="Q606278">*Hitopadesha*</span>, (directly translated as good or friendly advice) is a compilation of Sanskrit fables drawing on *niti* or the principles of morality to advise on proper conduct.[^25] In the [story of the faithful Rajpoot](http://www.columbia.edu/itc/mealac/pritchett/00litlinks/hitopadesha_arnold/3_war.html#07_faithful_rajpoot), thirteen ‘virtues’ of the areca nut are given, capturing <span data-click-image-zoomto="1047,101,874,836">attributes</span> like it being sweet, salty, bitter, and astringent, practical and <span data-click-image-zoomto="1,70,907,869">medicinal properties</span> such as aiding in digestion, and <span data-click-image-zoomto="492,302,811,777">uses of social value</span> like acting as a mouth freshener and aphrodisiac.[^26]